Privacy Policy

 We respond to requests within 1 month (EU standard, GDPR Art.
 12(3)), which is also within the "without undue delay" standard of APPI.
 Complex requests may be extended by up to 2 additional months; we will notify you if an extension is needed.

 Primary storage is in Japan.
 We use reputable cloud providers (see "Third-Party Services" below) which may process data in other regions for operational reasons (for example, content delivery networks).
 Where data is transferred outside Japan / the EEA, transfers rely on standard contractual clauses or adequacy decisions as appropriate.
-We do not intentionally store user data outside Japan.
+The EU has recognized Japan under an adequacy decision (2019), so EEA-to-Japan transfers are lawful without further safeguards.
+We do not intentionally store your data outside Japan.

 We use a small number of third-party services to operate the Service.
 We use only what is needed, and we do not share data beyond what each service requires to perform its function.

-GitHub (github.com) — OAuth sign-in; optional sponsorship lookup (future release) for the signup allowlist.
+GitHub (github.com) — OAuth sign-in.
 GitHub's privacy practices: GitHub Privacy Statement.

 Google (google.com) — OAuth sign-in.
 Google's privacy practices: Google Privacy Policy.